 The ginger is growing up top, no idea what’s going on underground.
 Last month most of the plants in the ginger family had turned brown and withered.
 We harvested some.
 This month the leaves are starting to grow back.

 In 2019 -Plenty of growth and flowers but no fruit forming.
 Presumed lack of bees to blame.

-In 2020 – abundant white and long, thing aubergines.
+In 2020 – abundant white and long, thin aubergines.

 New globe style purple aubergine plants are about three inches high and setting fruit.

 Our original eggplant from last year isn’t looking well.
 It has one flower.
 It’s in a pot.
-Nothing likes pots.
+Nothing likes pots in this climate unless you water and amend the soil religiously.
 The plants in the ground are doing great.

 We planted kale from starts and from seed.
 We’re picking abundant baby kale leaves for salads.

 We always have rocket.
 Two short rows planted in June give us plenty to add to salad almost every day.
 Last year’s rocket is still alive, but looking a bit gnarley.
 It never went to seed.
 We find that so long as the rocket isn’t in direct sun, it lasts longer and doesn’t bolt so easily.

 We’re picking snow peas, they’re delicious.
 A winter only crop and our first time growing them.
 Next year we’ll plant a lot more.
 We planted them, I think, in early June.